sne90/SearchEngine/README.md

 Project Details:
 **********************************

-Step 1: Please import the project to your workspace from my GitHub respository.
+Step 1: Please import the project to your Eclipse workspace from my GitHub respository.

 Here are steps how to do so :-